AdobeDocs/experience-manager-65.en/help/sites-developing/we-retail-editable-templates.md

 ## More Information {#more-information}

-For further information please refer to the authoring document [Creating Page Templates](/help/sites-authoring/templates.md) or the developer document Page [Templates - Editable](/help/sites-developing/page-templates-editable.md) for complete technical details on editable templates.
+For further information see the authoring document [Creating Page Templates](/help/sites-authoring/templates.md) or the developer document Page [Templates - Editable](/help/sites-developing/page-templates-editable.md) for complete technical details on editable templates.

 You may also wish to investigate [core components](/help/sites-developing/we-retail-core-components.md).
 See the authoring document [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) for an overview of the capabilities of the core components and the developer document [Developing Core Components](https://helpx.adobe.com/experience-manager/core-components/using/developing.html) for a technical overview.